Dog Fitness FAQs

 After the initial evaluation, a follow-up session may vary from 30-60 minutes.
 The therapist would then assess function and take any measurements related to the injury.
 From there, depending on the dog and situation, a treatment plan would be made to determine the best course of action to rehabilitate the dog.

-How can physical and hyrotherapy help my dog?
+How can hyrotherapy help my dog?

 - Increase the speed of recovery from injuries or surgery